corda/cdl-example/README.md

 - 1 output Primary State type
 - no additional states required

-Or they could get much more complicated (this example is from the test scripts):
+Or they could get much more complicated as in this example from the test scripts:

 ```kotlin
 PathConstraint(Commands.Command2(), TestState2A.TestStatus.STATUSA2, additionalStatesConstraints = setOf(